RhettTien/Batch-Editor-Tools/README.md

 Filter the cards according to the specified tags, find the text of the specified fields in the card, and match the part of the text to be replaced.

-Some Additional Features:

-**Batch Empty Field Content:** Clicking the `AllContent` button will populate the `totally-all-content` character, the plugin will select the content of the specified field of the card, and if the `Input New Some Content` text box is left empty, it will perform a field clearing operation.
+**Batch Empty Field Content:** Clicking the `All` button will populate the `totally-all-content` character, the plugin will select the content of the specified field of the card, and if the `Input New Some Content` text box is left **empty**, it will perform a field clearing operation.

 ---